Hawaiian Ti Plant: How To Grow Cordyline Fruticosa

-Ti Plant Varieties
+Ti Plant Cultivars

-Unique striped hot pink and green variety that starkly contrasts the classic ti plant varieties.
+- Candy Cane Ti Plant: C. fruticosa ‘Candy Cane’.
+Unique, striped hot pink and green variety that starkly contrasts the classic ti plant varieties.

-A lighter version of ‘Black Mystique', Florida has flecks and strips of darker purple and red instead of more flaming hot pink stripes.
+- Florida Ti Plant: C. fruticosa ‘Florida Red’.
+A lighter version of ‘Black Mystique,’ Florida has flecks and strips of darker purple and red instead of flaming hot pink stripes.

+- Hawaiian Boy Ti Plant: C. fruticosa ‘Hawaiian Boy’.
 A vibrant and eye-popping red and purple variety that makes a statement in any home or yard.

 Hawaiian Ti Plant Care

-When planted outside, find a spot where it will get at least four to six hours of sunlight.
-Inside, it won’t need as much sun, so place it about three to five feet away from a window.
+If your Hawaiian ti plant is planted outside, find a spot where it will get at least four to six hours of bright light.
+Give it some dappled sun as opposed to direct sunlight.
+Indoor plants won’t need as much sun, so place them about three to five feet away so they can access indirect light from a window.

-The Hawaiian ti plant likes it humid, so keep the earth moist (not flooded) and consider spritzing the leaves with water each day as well.
+The Hawaiian ti plant likes it at least 75% humid, so keep the soil moist (not flooded) and consider spritzing the leaves with filtered or distilled water each day as well.
 How often and how much you water depends on you and your schedule.
-Consider watering earlier or later in the day so it doesn’t evaporate so quick.
-Just don’t let it go dry and you should be fine.
+Consider watering earlier or later in the day, so it doesn’t evaporate so quickly.
+Just don’t let it go dry, and you should be fine.

 The size of the pot will determine whether you have a three-foot plant or a ten-foot plant.
 Start off smaller and gradually increase the pot size until your plant reaches the desired height.
 Make a hole in the dirt twice the size of the root ball, then place some loose dirt in the bottom before inserting the plant.
 Fill in around the roots with soil, pressing down around it when filled.
 Give it a good drink of water when finished.

 Ti plant pruning is quite easy.
 Feel free to trim off discolored and damaged leaves any time of year to keep your plant neat and tidy.
-If your plants are getting leggy, you can prune the what you don’t like during the growing season to approximately 12 inches above dirt.
+If your plants are getting leggy, you can prune what you don’t like during the growing season to approximately 12 inches above dirt.
 You may notice some branching out happening around the cut later, so you can use this to control for overall size.

 You can take cuttings and plant the canes in pots of sand combined with your choice of vermiculite, peat moss, or perlite.
 Another method involves putting the canes in one inch of water with a bit of fertilizer if you want to speed things up.
-Change the water every once in a while so the root beginnings don’t rot.
+Change the water every once in a while, so the root beginnings don’t rot.
 Before the roots get long enough to break easily, plant the cane outdoors or in a container with potting soil, sand, and either vermiculite, peat moss, or perlite.

 For seeds, you can plant the berries in containers with the above-mentioned soil mixtures kept moist.
 If you squeeze the berries slightly before planting, you might get faster germination.
 When the seedlings have grown a few inches, transplant each to its own pot.